 - The starting point for ethical decisions for both adult and paediatric medicine is the responsibility of clinicians to offer appropriate medical treatment.
 Determination of the appropriateness of a therapy will be influenced by considerations of benefit to the patient (beneficence) and benefits to other patients (distributive justice).

 - During a pandemic, as in non-pandemic times, consideration of patients’ autonomy and best interests are crucial.
 For adults who have capacity, their wishes about treatment should be sought, and treatment refusal should be respected.
 This is also relevant for some older children and adolescents.1 Clinicians should aim to provide medical treatment that will benefit patients (and avoid harm).
 Treatment should not be provided that is believed to be contrary to the patient’s best interests.

 - In the setting of the pandemic, some treatments may be limited in availability because of the large numbers of patients simultaneously requiring medical care.
 It is important to note that the availability of treatment may change over the course of the pandemic, and some treatments may be more limited than others.
-This is likely to apply particularly to forms of respiratory support (eg mechanical ventilation, non-invasive ventilation, continuous positive airway pressure, high flow nasal oxygen).
+This could apply particularly to forms of respiratory support (eg mechanical ventilation, non-invasive ventilation, continuous positive airway pressure).
 Those coordinating medical treatment should assess and classify the current availability of treatment (see below).
 Where there is a shortage of treatment, decisions to provide respiratory support must take account of distributive justice and will require prioritisation.

 - Prioritisation requires identification of clinically relevant facts about individual patients and their likelihood of benefiting from available resources.
 Higher priority should be given to patients based on those who have the highest ‘capacity to benefit quickly’.2 This means that treatment may be directed to patients who have a higher chance of survival, and lower predicted duration of requiring treatment.